tomhendra/dotfiles/README.md

 1. SSH auth for GitHub.
 2. Projects from GitHub to local ~/Developer directory.
+3. pnpm.
-3. Node.js using pnpm as both version & package manager.
+4. Node.js using pnpm the version manager.
-4. Global npm packages.
+5. Global npm packages.
-5. Rust.
+6. Rust.
-6. Homebrew & packages.
+7. Homebrew & packages.
-7. App Store purchases.
+8. App Store purchases.
-8. Bat syntax colour theme.
+9. Bat colour theme.
-9. Symlinks from `~/.dotfiles`.
+10. Symlinks from `~/.dotfiles`.
-10. macOS system preferences.
+11. macOS system preferences.

 ## Pre-Installation

 - Access iCloud in terminal: `cd ~/Library/Mobile\ Documents/com~apple~CloudDocs/`
 - Backup premium fonts from `~/Library/Fonts` to `iCloud/Fonts` (Operator Mono & Operator Mono Nerd Font).
 - Backup any desired app preferences to `iCloud/Preferences`.
-- Login to icloud.com via a web browser and ensure fonts and preferences have uploaded.
 - Ensure all active projects are included in `~/.dotfiles/git/get_repos.sh` to be cloned from GitHub.
 - Ensure local `~/.dotfiles` & repos in `~/Developer` are up-to-date & pushed to GitHub.
 - Ensure `~/dotfiles/browser_exts.txt` is up-to-date.
 - Ensure VS Code settings sync is on.
+- Login to icloud.com with a browser and ensure fonts and preferences have been uploaded before proceeding.

 ## Installation

-- To perform a clean install on macOS Monterey or later:
+- Perform a clean install of macOS.
+See Apple Support [here](https://support.apple.com/en-gb/guide/mac-help/mh27903/mac) and [here](https://support.apple.com/en-us/HT204904) for instructions.
-  - Launch System Preferences & select 'Erase All Content and Settings'.
-- To perform a clean install on macOS Big Sur or earlier:
-  - Enter Internet Recovery Mode by holding <kbd>⌘</kbd> + <kbd>⌥</kbd> + <kbd>R</kbd> on startup.
-  - Use Disk Utility to delete 'Macintosh - Data volume' and erase 'Macintosh HD' as APFS (for SSD).
-- Install fresh copy of macOS using on-screen prompts.
-- Login to App Store manually (`mas signin` is [broken](https://github.com/mas-cli/mas/issues/164) 🤕).
+- Ensure you are logged into the App Store (`mas signin` has been [broken](https://github.com/mas-cli/mas/issues/164) for years).
+- Install password manager and login to GitHub via a browser.
-- Run this command in terminal: `curl -ssL https://git.io/tomdot | sh`.
+- Run `curl -ssL https://git.io/tomdot | sh` in the terminal and buckle up.

 ## Post-Installation

 - Install premium fonts from iCloud backup.
 - Launch fig.app with `fig` in console & go through setup.
+- Fig integration with Kitty is experimental.
+Follow instructions [here](https://github.com/withfig/fig/issues/26#issuecomment-1022537900) and [here](https://github.com/withfig/fig/issues/26#issuecomment-1107334176).
 - Install any apps not purchased from App Store or available via Homebrew.
-- Install web browser extensions from `browser_exts.txt`.
+- Install web browser extensions from `browser_exts.txt` (Chrome will do this via sync)
 - Generate SSH keys for pseudonym & get repos from GitHub.
 - Restart computer.